-▶︎ The Salt in Our Waters screens in the BFI London Film Festival until 17 October on BFI Player.
+▶︎ The Salt in Our Waters is available to stream on BFI Player.

 What’s in the box?
 This is the question with which The Salt in Our Waters, the debut feature of Bangladeshi writer-director-producer Rezwan Shahriar Sumit, teases its audience during its brisk opening scenes.
 The box in question is a giant wooden shipping container, a conspicuous consignment on a voyage from the teeming ports of a dense Bangladeshi city deep into the Ganges Delta.